sachaos/todoist/README.md

 <C-x> t l: select labels with peco
 <C-x> t c: select task and close with peco
 <C-x> t d: select date
+<C-x> t o: select task, and open it with browser when has url
 ```

 ## TODO